powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 🔴 **instant**
 🔴 **cnecId**: must be the id of a [Cnec](#cnecs) that exists in the CRAC

-*NB*: even though OnState usage rules on the preventive state is theoretically possible, it is forbidden by OpenRAO as the same purpose can be achieved with a FreeToUse usage rule on the preventive instant.
+*NB*: even though OnContingencyState usage rules on the preventive state is theoretically possible, it is forbidden by OpenRAO as the same purpose can be achieved with a OnInstant usage rule on the preventive instant.
 :::
 ::::